 Yellow River in Qinghai Province

-Yellow River or Huang He (About this sound listen ) is the second longest river in Asia, after the Yangtze River, and the sixth longest river system in the world at the estimated length of 5,464 km (3,395 mi).[1]
+Yellow River or Huang He ( listen (help·info)) is the second longest river in Asia, after the Yangtze River, and the sixth longest river system in the world at the estimated length of 5,464 km (3,395 mi).[1]
 Originating in the Bayan Har Mountainsin Qinghai province of Western China, it flows through nine provinces, and it empties into the Bohai Sea near the city of Dongying in Shandong province.
 The Yellow River basin has an east–west extent of about 1,900 kilometers (1,180 mi) and a north–south extent of about 1,100 km (680 mi).
 Its total drainage area is about 752,546 square kilometers (290,560 sq mi).

 Its basin was the birthplace of ancient Chinese civilization, and it was the most prosperous region in early Chinese history.
 There are frequent devastating floods and course changes produced by the continual elevation of the river bed, sometimes above the level of its surrounding farm fields.